By Donna Polizzi

 Los Olivos is a quaint jewel of the Santa Ynez Valley.
 Amid oak trees, ranches and wineries, it’s hard to believe the community of 1,100 is home to more than 40 wine-tasting rooms, all of which are located inside a quarter-square-mile.

 A top-notch establishment is Barbieri Wine Company, which includes Kempe Pinot Noir.
 It exists because of a dream of two wine lovers, born on different continents and from very different backgrounds.
-The shared devotion for good wine and excellent winemaking forged a friendship that quickly turned to much, much more.
+The shared devotion for good wine and excellent winemaking forged a friendship that quickly turned into much, much more.

 Paolo Barbieri, a master sommelier, started Barbieri Wine Company in 2005.
 Born in Parma, Italy, he became fascinated by wine at a young age.
 He moved to England, where he first got started in the restaurant business.